 What is the most important language skill?

-The answer to this question is individual to your situation.
-What do you need the language for?
+Ask yourself, what do you need the language for?
 To read documents or to have conversations?
 Are you going to communicate orally with clients?
 Do you know the etiquette and turns of phrase to talk to your coworkers in their native language?
-Understanding your specific needs and context will help determine whether reading, writing, speaking, or listening is the most crucial language skill for you to focus on for the specific job you’re applying for.
+Understanding your specific needs and context will help determine which is the most crucial language skill for you to focus on.

 Make one that's truly you.